aronweston/Just-another-weather-app/README.md

 ### 4. Time.js

-This is a simple library that helps with time conversion from UTC timestamps to 12 and 24 hour time.
+This is a simple library I made that helps with time conversion from UTC timestamps to 12 and 24 hour time.

 ## TO DO